GForceWeb/EmoteOverlayTools/README.md

 ## G-Force's Emote Overlay Tools

-Forked from [VRFlad's](https://vrflad.com) amazing work on [EmoteRain](https://codepen.io/vrflad/pen/VwMYaYo).
-I couldn't have built this without his code as a building block.
+Initially forked from [VRFlad's](https://vrflad.com) work on [EmoteRain](https://codepen.io/vrflad/pen/VwMYaYo).
+I couldn't have built this without his code as an inspiration and building block.

-Inspiration to work on this came from the lack of Twitch Animated emote support in StreamElements.
+My desire to work on this project came from the lack of Twitch Animated emote support in StreamElements.
 Now I have more animation variation than before and Twitch animated emotes work great!

+## Prerequisites

+- Streamer.Bot is required for all install types
+   - Ensure the WebSocket server is enabled and running in Streamer.Bot (Servers/Clients -> WebSocket Server -> Start Server)

 ## Installation Options

 ### Option 1: Desktop Application (Recommended)

+- Benefits: Most customizable experience, includes a built-in tester/preview, and runs a local self-contained web server for your OBS Browser Source.
 - Download and install the latest release of Emote Overlay Tools from the [releases page](https://github.com/gforceweb/EmoteOverlayTools/releases)
 - Launch the application
 - Copy the provided OBS Browser Source URL and add it as a Browser Source in OBS
 - Configure your settings in the app interface
 - Test animations directly from the app

-### Option 2: Browser Source (Streamer.Bot Required)
+### Option 2: Hosted Browser Source (no separate app install)

-- Ensure you have Streamer.Bot installed and running with the WebSocket server enabled (Servers/Clients -> WebSocket Server -> Start Server)
+- Benefits: Works without installing a separate desktop application; quick to try and easy to share.
-- Head to [https://gforceweb.github.io/EmoteOverlayTools/dist/config.html](https://gforceweb.github.io/EmoteOverlayTools/dist/config.html) and select your settings
+- Head to [https://gforceweb.github.io/EmoteOverlayTools/config](https://gforceweb.github.io/EmoteOverlayTools/config) and select your settings
 - Copy the URL from the address bar and add it as a Browser Source in OBS
 - Enjoy!